ComaToes/ftl-profile-editor/README.md

 Usage
 -----
+* Quit FTL to before editing profiles.
+<br /><br />
-* Exit FTL.
-The game must NOT be running.
+* For saved games, you must NOT be actively playing a campaign.
+    * FTL 1.5.4+: The main menu is safe.
+    * FTL 1.01-1.03.3: "Save+Quit".
+<br /><br />
-* Double-click FTLProfileEditor.exe (Win) or FTLProfileEditor.command (Mac/Linux).
+* Double-click FTLProfileEditor.exe.
-* On the first run, you may be prompted to locate your FTL data file.
-This is called "data.dat" in the "resources" directory under your FTL install.
-In most cases, this should be located automatically.
+* Switch to the appropriate tab: "Profile" or "Saved Game".
 * Open a profile (ae_prof.sav or prof.sav) or saved game (continue.sav).
-* Make any desired changes.
+* Make any desired changes, and save.
-* Save, and close the editor.
-* Fire up FTL and try out your new ship.
+<br /><br />
+* Continue playing FTL.

 Requirements